dhale/ipf/README.md

 fit-for-purpose representation of a fault that is simpler than a surface mesh.

 #### FaultSlipper (new in 2014)
-uses differences between smoothed seismic amplitudes on opposite sides of fault skins to estimate fault dip slips.
+Estimates fault dip slips using differences among smoothed seismic amplitudes on opposite sides of fault skins to estimate fault dip slips.
 (Does not estimate strike slips.)
-Also includes methods to construct a complete field of fault dip-slip vectors, and to use those vectors to undo faulting apparent in a seismic image.
-*Unfaulting* a seismic image is one way to assess the accuracy of the estimated dip slips.
+Also includes methods to construct a complete field of fault dip-slip vectors, and to use those vectors to undo faulting apparent in a seismic image. *Unfaulting* a seismic image is one way to assess the accuracy of the estimated dip slips.

 #### FakeData (new in 2014)
-generates synthetic seismic images useful for research and testing.
+Generates synthetic seismic images useful for research and testing.

 ---
 Copyright (c) 2014, Dave Hale.
 All rights reserved.